Privacy Policy

 As a general rule, the Law Firm endeavours to process personal data within the European Economic Area.

-If, in connection with the use of specific technical, analytical or communication tools, personal data is transferred outside the European Economic Area, such transfer takes place in accordance with the mechanisms provided for in the GDPR, in particular an adequacy decision, standard contractual clauses or other required safeguards.
+If, in connection with the use of specific technical, analytical or communication tools, personal data is transferred outside the European Economic Area, such a transfer takes place in accordance with the mechanisms provided for in the GDPR, in particular a decision confirming an adequate level of protection, standard contractual clauses or other required safeguards.

-Where services are used from providers with their registered office or infrastructure outside the European Economic Area, the scope and mechanisms of the transfer depend on the configuration of the tool in question and the data processing terms offered by the provider.
+Where services are used from providers with their registered office or infrastructure outside the European Economic Area, the scope and mechanisms of the transfer depend on the configuration of the tool in question and the data processing terms offered by the provider concerned.

-Data provided in correspondence is stored for the period necessary to handle the enquiry, conduct further communication and safeguard any potential claims.
-If the correspondence leads to the conclusion of a contract for the provision of legal assistance, the data may be stored for the period required by law, professional rules and the limitation periods for claims.
+Data provided as part of correspondence is retained for the period necessary to handle enquiries, conduct further communication and safeguard any potential claims.
+If the correspondence leads to the conclusion of a contract for the provision of legal assistance , the data may be retained for the period prescribed by law, professional conduct rules and the limitation periods for claims.

 Data processed on the basis of consent is processed until such consent is withdrawn, unless there is another legal basis for further processing.